Enjoyment on the Alm River Almuferwanderweg

 The gently staged Almuferweg in the Alm Valley

-52 relaxing kilometers along the ALM river - full of cooling tranquility, inspiring nature and a variety of enjoyment points.
-Ecologically considerate, but staged in a varied way!
+52 relaxing kilometers along the Alm - full of cooling tranquility, inspiring nature and versatile points of enjoyment.
+Ecologically considerate, but varied staged!

-Although the Alm river arises in the „Totes Gebirge“ Mountains and flows into the Traun river near the Neydharting mud bath, hikers are encouraged to walk in direction towards the mountains along the river.
-The railway lines, that mostly accompany the route, make it easier for the guest to comfortably and ecologically explore longer stretches of the route.
+Although the Alm rises in the Tote Gebirge and flows into the Traun near the moor bath Neydharting, the hiker is encouraged to walk against the direction of the river towards the mountains.Through railroad lines that accompany the path for the most part, this makes it easier for the guest to explore comfortably and ecologically even longer stretches of the path.

-A number of “Almwelle loungers” along the entire route invite you to take short breaks.
-More than 50 information boards in the form of question marks and callsigns report on the culinary highlights, nature and culture, allow an insight into the Almtal valley.
+The many "Almwellen-Liegen" along the whole way invite to short breaks.
+Over 50 information boards in the form of question marks and call signs report on the pleasure highlights from cuisine, nature and culture and thus allow an insight into the Alm Valley.

-On the “Genuss am Almfluss” long-distance hiking trail, guests can also expect different themed resting places.
-Hanging chairs with a view of the mountains, massage systems to relax or, as in Scharnstein, an active resting place for children to let off steam.
-Other highlights along the way are certainly the Cumberland Wildlife Park between Grünau and the lake Almsee, the „Kronawettwehr“ show power plant in Pettenbach, the open-air museum „Hackenschmiede“ and the "Tempus" - Museum of Early History in Bad Wimsbach-Neydharting, and of course the brewery „Schloss Eggenberg“ in Vorchdorf.
+Along the "Genuss am Almfluss" long-distance hiking trail, guests can also enjoy a variety of themed rest stops.
+Hanging chairs with a view of the mountains, massage facilities for relaxation or, as in Scharnstein, an active rest area for children to let off steam.
+Other highlights along the way include the Cumberland Wildlife Park between Grünau and Almsee, the Kronawettwehr power plant in Pettenbach, the open-air museum and "Tempus" - Museum of Early History in Bad Wimsbach-Neydharting and the Eggenberg brewery in Vorchdorf.

 ENJOYMENT ALONG THE RIVER

 New: Enjoyment along the „Traun“ river – from Gmunden along the Traun till Lambach and Stadl-Paura